Can I withdraw cash from a credit card?

 What is a cash advance on a credit card?

 A cash advance means taking cash out using your credit card.
-It works a bit like using a debit card at a cash machine.
+You withdraw the cash the same way as you do with a debit card - but there's a big difference.

 Other things that count as cash advances